kili87/demo-app/README.md

 # Kili Demo-App

-Simple web demo application with vulnerabilities (couple of low, medium and high) OS and python vulnerabilites).
+Simple web demo application with vulnerabilities due to outdated Alpine OS in Dockerfile.

 The original image is based on a public hosted image and can be pulled like this: